ImplementationFinancial Crime

 Who It Affects

-Consumer credit firms, particularly those providing lending to SMEs or operating in the debt purchase and collection space, face risks around customer identity fraud, application fraud, and the use of credit products to layer illicit funds.
-Wealth management firms face high-risk customer profiles — including PEPs, high-net-worth individuals with complex structures, and trusts — that require robust EDD processes.
-Insurance intermediaries, while often perceived as lower risk, must address fraud typologies specific to the insurance market and ensure adequate sanctions screening of policyholders and beneficiaries.
+Wealth management firms face high-risk customer profiles by default.
+PEPs, high-net-worth individuals with complex structures, trusts, family offices, and customers with connections to high-risk jurisdictions all present elevated money laundering risk requiring robust EDD processes.
+Insurance intermediaries, while often perceived as lower risk, must address fraud typologies specific to the insurance market (including premium fraud, claims fraud, and staged events) and ensure adequate sanctions screening of policyholders, beneficiaries, and claims payees.

 What Firms Get Wrong